 Today is the first day of school around here.
-And in celebration, I thought I’d make some zip pouches (expect to see more of these – I’ve been scrap busting lately).
+And in celebration, I thought I’d make a zip pouch or three (expect to see more of these – I’ve been scrap busting lately).
 After years of being a student and years of teaching and buying supplies for my classroom, I just love school supplies, so you can see where I got my inspiration for these pouches.

 The crayon box inspired pouch was the easiest one – I made the main part out of scraps left over from this zipper pouch.
 I had some dark green felt (not sure what I had that from) that I used and sewed on top of the yellow fabric.
 I repeated the same pattern on the front and back.